christinahedges/kepFGS/README.md

 kepFGS
 ======

 Tools and tutorials for using the Kepler and K2 FGS data.
 The FGS.py file included in this repo contains tools to download, clean and stitch FGS quarters and campaigns.
+Currently this is only compatible with python 2.7.

 Dependencies
 ------------